orionnelson/aio-dos-macro/README.md

 ### Install Instructions

-##  Install OpenRGB and Configure your Profile
+##  Install SignalRGB and Configure your Profile with your setup.

 ## 1. Make sure liquidctl is available on path and working.
  https://github.com/orionnelson/liquidctl